 tHRive Law & Consulting is different.
 Having been there, done that, I understand that compliance is a balancing act of finding what works best for an organization and what is within the law.
 Compliance doesn’t mean HR always says no. It means we work together to find innovative ways to meet business needs and the law’s requirements.
 With a focus on an organization’s culture, we start with the business objective and seek to meet the demands of the law with that objective in mind.

 As a human resources professional, an employment law attorney, and an adjunct professor of HR compliance, I’ve seen and heard people do and say some really goofy and inappropriate things in the workplace.
 But each time there’s ridiculousness, there are also people doing their best to make an organization the best it can be.
 These people inspire me.
 They’ve inspired me to get my SPHR and SHRM-SCP certification and work with them to make workplaces better.

 HR can be a lonely profession.
 Whether you’re a department-of-one or have many HR compatriots with you, a trusted confidante is important, not only to talk through scenarios with you but also spot legal pitfalls that could result in litigation.
-I’m here to help!
-Whether over coffee, lunch, or a glass of wine, I’d love to get to know you, your organization, and how I can be of service.
+Whether over coffee, lunch, or a glass of wine or beer, I’d love to get to know you, your organization, and how I can help.

 For more information about me, let’s connect!